Skip to main content

 • Seek Medical Help: Contact a healthcare provider if there are signs of dehydration, blood in stools, high fever, severe abdominal pain, symptoms lasting more than a week, or if you belong to a high-risk group (e.g., young children, elderly, or immunocompromised).

-• Antibiotics and Other Treatments: Antibiotics are not typically required for viral diarrhea but may be needed for confirmed bacterial or parasitic infections.
-Speak with a healthcare provider before using anti-diarrheal medications or probiotics.
+• Antibiotics and Other Treatments: Antibiotics are not typically required for viral Diarrhoea but may be needed for confirmed bacterial or parasitic infections.
+Speak with a healthcare provider before using anti-Diarrhoeal medications or probiotics.

-This guidance, based on recommendations from CKS, RCPCH, the Royal College of Gastroenterology, and BMJ Best Practice, provides an evidence-based approach to managing acute diarrhea and knowing when to seek further medical help.
+This guidance, based on recommendations from CKS, RCPCH, the Royal College of Gastroenterology, and BMJ Best Practice, provides an evidence-based approach to managing acute Diarrhoea and knowing when to seek further medical help.

 Site